Antibody Validation Strategies: CiteAb introductory guides

 How are antibody validation biological strategies done in practice?

-A suitable biological model can be developed in many ways.
-Examples include the use of a disease model that results in increased or decreased protein expression, or an enzymatic assay which reveals expression or localisation of the protein.
+There are many ways to develop a suitable biological model.
+Examples include the use of a disease model that results in increased or decreased protein expression.
+Alternatively, an enzymatic assay which reveals expression or localisation of the protein can be used.

-Databases are available to help with developing a biological model, such as the Cancer Cell Line Encyclopedia, or Gene Cards, the human gene database.
+Databases are available to help with developing a biological model.
+These include: the Cancer Cell Line Encyclopedia, or Gene Cards, the human gene database.

-Results from the relevant biological model are compared to what the antibody shows and a correlation can help give you confidence in antibody specificity.
+Compare results from the relevant biological model to what the antibody shows.
+A correlation can help give you confidence in antibody specificity.

-One drawback of this strategy is that information about protein expression or localisation needs to be accessible, making it difficult to perform for proteins where little information is publicly available.
+One drawback of this strategy is that information about protein expression or localisation needs to be accessible.
+This makes it difficult to perform for proteins where little information is publicly available.

 Independent Antibody Strategies